AmitSheer/OpenCDR-Proj-Day/README.md

 **Developers:**
 - Vue.js: Rony Ronen, Eli Levi
-- CDR: Ran Dubin, Amit-Sheer Cohen, Eli Belkin
+- CDR: Ran Dubin, Amit-Sheer Cohen, Eli Belkind

 ## Overview
 This is a web application development for Containment, Disarm and Reconstruct (CDR).
 The CDR itself is based on the Springbot architecture and was developed earlier.
 We used the CDR application and built a web application around it. <br />